kana4/bioinformatics_rust_book/src/Chapter_2/2_4_Comparing_Printing_Strings.md

 # Comparing Printing Strings

-I'll just come out and say it: in other interpreted languages, it's really simple to do things.
-Let's go with the classic, printing "Hello World!".
+I'll just come out and say it: in other [interpreted](https://en.wikipedia.org/wiki/Interpreter_(computing)) languages, it's really simple to do things.
+Let's go with the classic: printing "Hello World!".

 Python: